Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 ## Setting up a new Rails app

-To create a new Rails app, simply open up your terminal, navigate to where you want this app to stay and run the following command.
+To create a new Rails app, simply open up your terminal, navigate to where you want this app to stay, and run the following commands.

 ```bash
 rails new todolist -d postgresql